aiidalab/aiidalab/docs/source/admin/index.rst

 Since deploying a multi-user server requires additional packages, such as `JupyterHub <https://jupyter.org/hub>`__, `DockerSpawner <https://github.com/jupyterhub/dockerspawner>`__, `Apache HTTP Server <https://www.apache.org/>`__, and `Docker <http://www.docker.com>`__, we provide the ``aiidalab-server`` `Ansible <https://www.ansible.com/>`__ role which automates the setup of the server.
 Please see the `corresponding git repository <https://github.com/aiidalab/ansible-role-aiidalab-server>`__ for more information.

-We also provide `instructions for deploy with microk8s in a single-server setup <https://github.com/aiidalab/aiidalab-microk8s-deploy>`__.
-This is a good option if you want to deploy AiiDAlab on a single machine, but expect a large number of users (>50).
+We also provide `instructions for deploy with microk8s in a single-server setup <https://github.com/aiidalab/aiidalab-microk8s-deploy#readme>`.
+This is a good option if you want to deploy AiiDAlab on a single machine, but expect a moderate amount of users (<50).

 Full kubernetes deployment